-- ✓ Severance protections for our senior executives, including our CEO, are at a 1x multiple of base salary and bonus, with a pro-rata bonus for the year of termination.
-Further, we are required as a matter of policy to obtain stockholder approval for severance agreements with certain senior executives if they provide for cash severance that exceeds 2.99x the executive's base salary and three-year average annual bonus award. - We provide "double-trigger" vesting of equity-based awards and payment of severance benefits following a change in control of the Company. - We do not provide golden parachute excise tax gross-ups in connection with a change in control of the Company.
+- ✓ Severance protections for our senior executives, including our CEO, are at a 1x multiple of base salary and annual bonus, with a pro-rata bonus for the year of termination.
+Further, we are required as a matter of policy to obtain stockholder approval for severance agreements with certain senior executives if they provide for cash severance that exceeds 2.99x the executive's base salary and three-year average annual bonus award. - ✓ We provide "double-trigger" vesting of equity-based awards and payment of severance benefits following a change in control of the Company. - ✓ We do not provide golden parachute excise tax payments, reimbursements or "gross-ups" in connection with a change in control of the Company.